kubeedge/kubeedge/docs/proposals/device-crd.md

   - A detailed design for the device controller is provided in earlier section.
 The device model and the device instance would be stored in etcd in the cloud.
 The device twin updates are stored at the edge.
 The device property and visitors , protocol config are stored in config-maps and consumed by mappers.
 - How are we going to use the device data at cloud ?
 This can help evaluate item 1
   - This is desribed in the device controller design.
+- Currently, we have only one config map per node which stores all the device instances, device models, protocols and visitors for all the devices connected to the edge node.
+Mappers running on an edge node managing different devices now need to access one global configmap in order to extract information about the device properties and visitors.
+What should be the best way to partition a monolithic config map into smaller config maps ?
+Should the partitioning be based on the protocol type or based on device model ?

 ## Device Lifecycle Management
 IoT device lifecycle management comprises of several steps listed below